Brandon Marshall: I sold Matt Forte on dream-turned-'nightmare'

 Brandon Marshall: I sold Matt Forte on dream-turned-‘nightmare’

-HOUSTON — Brandon Marshall recruited former Bears teammate Matt Forte to the Jets last offseason.
+HOUSTON — Jets wide receiver Brandon Marshall recruited former Bears teammate Matt Forte last offseason.

-“I sold him on a dream that didn’t come true,” the receiver said Thursday.
-“A dream that turned into a nightmare.”
+“I sold him on a dream that didn’t come true,” Marshall said Thursday.
+“The dream turned into a nightmare.”

-“The thing i did differently — and the reason why i did it differently because I learned from my mistakes in Chicago — was the way I conducted myself in the media,” he said.
-“Instead of trying to be combative and argumentative and defensive, I just … I think I was chill about it before.
+“The thing I did differently — and the reason why I did it differently is because I learned from my mistakes in Chicago — was the way I conducted myself in the media,” he said.
+“Instead of trying to be combative and argumentative and defensive, I just . . .
+I think I was chill about it before.
 But whenever things are falling apart, you never win when you try to fight the media and take on the media.”

-“When I made it to Chicago, the thing on me was, ‘Will he stay out of trouble?’ he said.
+“When I made it to Chicago, the thing on me was, ‘Will he stay out of trouble?’ ’’ he said.
 “The only thing I thought about was proving to everyone I was a good person.
-There were different challenges that came along when it comes to this business.”
+There were different challenges that came along with this business.”

 Marshall didn’t want to talk about former teammate Jay Cutler, saying that he retired from discussing quarterbacks during a “First Take” appearance a day earlier.